rlax131/rlax131/README.md

 ### Hi Welcome, i'm TAEYOON KIM👋

 #### UX/UI DESIGNER
-Working on improving myself by exploring new ideas and designing user interfaces for mobile and web.
+Working on improving myself by <br>
+exploring new ideas and designing user interfaces for mobile and web. <br>
 Combining my graphic and visual designing skills to create an overall great experience.